dx-ted-emea/Azure-Resource-Manager-Documentation/Tips-and-tricks/README.md

 * The [Resource Explorer](https://resources.azure.com) is a great tool for looking at resources that you've already created to understand how the resources are structured and what properties they have

 ** TODO - add more info on how to map this into templates, give a walkthrough with screenshots

+## Add conditions to ARM Template
+Use linked template and parameters to simulate conditional execution of templates -  [Simulating Conditional Linking](../ARM/Templates/Template_links.md#simulating-conditional-linking)